damnkil/hello-world-java/README.md

 The example done from Git

 ## 18/07/2020 Git Trigger
-## making a change to check trigger
+## making a change to check trigger on jenkins
+## making change for 2nd time to check trigger on jenkins